Home » Blog » Seo Keywords Are Dead

 SEO Keywords are dead

 When it comes to the search engines keywords are truly dead.
 This doesn't mean you should completely forget about them but they should not be as much of a focus as people still put on them.
 The search engines are a lot smarter today than they were five years ago.
-If your strategy is about keywords like "web design Valparaiso Indiana" you are missing the point of what the search engines are doing in today's world.
+If your strategy is about keywords like "web design Cullman Alabama" you are missing the point of what the search engines are doing in today's world.
 Let's explore why keywords are dead and how you should change your search engine strategy.

 As we've talked to people in the past several weeks we've learned that there is a true disconnect between technology the search engines used 5, 10, and even 15+ years ago that people are still grasping onto.
 We have spent the past week researching this disconnect and read a lot on this and learned the biggest reason for this and are covering it below for you to hopefully start the trend to better educate businesses on the capabilities and directions the search engines have been making for years.